Taxi Maxim: Indonesia

 In December 2021, Maxim launched the Yayasan Pengemudi Selamat Sejahtera Indonesia charity fund provides financial support for passengers and drivers who are injured during rides.
 By October 2022, the payments amounted to more than 3 billion rupiah for more 100 cases.

 In December 2021, Maxim launched a marketplace integrated into the app.
 Users can order ready meals, food and other goods from partners directly.

-In the first four years in Indonesia, Maxim expanded the area of operation to more than 100 cities across the country.
+In the first five years in Indonesia, Maxim expanded the area of operation to more than 150 cities across the country.

+Iran

+In 2017, Maxim started working in Iran.
+The service is no longer available on the app as of 2025.